htn403/htn403.github.io/index.md

 ### Biography

+I am a Ph.D.
 Candidate in the Computer Science Department at University of Southern California (USC) in Los Angeles.
 I am working as a research assistant at the [Center of Knowledge Graphs](http://usc-isi-i2.github.io/home/), advised by Prof. [Craig Knoblock](http://usc-isi-i2.github.io/knoblock/).
 Before joining USC in 2015, I earned my B.E. in Computer Science from [HCMC University of Technology](http://www.cse.hcmut.edu.vn/site/en/) (honor program) in 2014.

 My research focuses on machine learning and AI techniques to reduce human effort in data integration.
 Particularly, I have been working on unsupervised and semi-supervised approaches for error detection and fact verification for tabular data.
 More information is available on my [resume](/assets/homepage/resume.pdf).